 Record times, dates, where the incidents took place, who was involved and any witnesses present.

-Employees should try to resolve issues of bullying with a manager or supervisor; a health and safety representative, HR or your union.
+Employees should try to resolve bullying issues with a manager or supervisor, a health and safety representative, HR or your union.

 To make this process easier, legal representation at this stage is invaluable.

 How do I make a compensation claim?

 If you have suffered an injury due to a workplace bullying incident, you could consider making a worker’s compensation claim.
 For injuries suffered due to workplace bullying, the most common is psychological injury.
 You will need to prove that while you were employed at your workplace, the environment was the cause of your psychological injury.
 If you can prove this, you may receive compensation for earnings you have lost or medical bills you had to pay.
 To make a claim you need to notify your employer of the psychological injury, visit a doctor for treatment, get a Certificate of Capacity from your doctor, request a worker’s compensation claim form from your employer and complete and submit your claim.
 You may be entitled to